Economic history of France: From 1944

-By the end of the 20th century, France once again was among the leading economic powers of the world, although by the year 2000 there already was some fraying around the edges: people in France and elsewhere were asking whether France alone, without becoming even more an integral part of a pan-European economy, would have sufficient market presence to maintain its position, and that worker security and those privileges, in an increasingly "Globalized" and "transnational" economic world.
+By the end of the 20th century, France was once again among the leading economic powers of the world, although by the year 2000 there was some fraying around the edges: people in France and elsewhere were asking whether France alone, without becoming even more an integral part of a pan-European economy, would have sufficient market presence to maintain its position, and worker security and privileges, in an increasingly globalized and transnational economic world.

-Reconstruction and the Welfare State
+Reconstruction and the welfare state

-Reconstruction began at the end of the war, in 1945, and confidence in the future was brought back.
+Reconstruction began at the end of the war in 1945, and confidence in the future came back.
 With the baby boom (which had started as soon as 1942) the birthrate surged rapidly.
-It took several years to fix the damages caused by the war – battles and bombing had destroyed several cities, factories, bridges, railway infrastructures.
-1,200,000 buildings were destroyed or damaged.
+It took several years to repair the damage caused by the war – battles and bombing had destroyed several cities, factories, bridges, and railway infrastructure.
+Some 1,200,000 buildings were destroyed or damaged.